TLecailtel/ECL-Cluster_Map/README.md

 However, there are lots of recent examples of cluster maps.
 They are especially used on the website of companies that have several stores on a territory.

-For example, here is an extract of the cluster map representing the Carrefour stores in France:
+For example, here is an extract of the cluster map representing the Carrefour stores in France on January 15th, 2018:

 <img src="img/carrefour.png" alt="carrefour" width="600"/>

 ## 3. Design critic

-I think clustering the markers is a great way of simplifying the map.
+I think clustering the markers is a great way of simplifying the maps.

 The following picture, with hundreds of markers representing the Auchan stores in France, looks messy to me.
-Furthermore, Carrefour's cluster map has the advantage of showing the actual number of stores in the area - which is impressive in the Paris area -, while the markers on Auchan's map are all compressed and their number cannot be estimated.
+Furthermore, Carrefour's cluster map has the advantage of showing the actual number of stores covered - which is impressive in the Paris area -, while the markers on Auchan's map are compressed and their number cannot be estimated.

 <img src="img/auchan.png" alt="auchan" width="600"/>